 - Gun Runners’ Arsenal Item Pack (September 2011)

 Despite the Fallout New Vegas DLC release order dates above the recommended order to complete the order to play New Vegas DLC that many in the community recommend is:

 - Lonesome Road

-The factors to consider for this recommended order are:
+The factors to consider for this FNV DLC order recommendation are:

-- Honest Hearts is a relatively easy DLC compared to the others and provides some useful gear to help you with the broader storyline.
-It is the most disconnected of the DLCs from the others so can be completed at any point in your progression without significant impact on your experience.
-Completing this first is often a good way to give your character a foundation of gear and levels although can be skipped for any point later if you don’t want to utilise this gear boost.
+- Honest Hearts is a relatively easy DLC compared to the others options and provides useful gear to help you with your broader storyline progression.
+It also has a story that is most disconnected from the other DLCs so can be completed at any point in your progression without significant impact on your story experience.
+Completing this first is often a good way to give your character a foundation of gear and levels although can be skipped for later if you don’t want to utilise this gear boost.

 Dead Money Summary

 - Accessed By: Visiting the Abandoned Brotherhood of Steel Bunker on the eastern side of the Mojave Wasteland.

 - Notable Rewards: Unlocks a player bunker that includes a vending machine that can provide consumable items regularly.

 The Dead Money story brings players to the Sierra Madre which serves as a casino resort although it was never actually opened due to the war taking place prior to the grand opening event.
 With a high tech security system the location is mostly untouched as players uncover the location although quickly realise they are not alone which is further complicated by a strange toxin.